-The following are guidelines for the use of WAQTC FOP for AASHTO T 308 by the State of Alaska DOT&PF:
+Following are guidelines for the use of WAQTC FOP for AASHTO T 308 by the State of Alaska DOT&PF.

-- 1. Delete Step 9 in Calibration. - 2.
+- 1. Delete Step 9 in Correction Factors Procedure. - 2.
 Unless otherwise specified, Method A (using step 14 calculation) shall be used. - 3.
-Oil content shall be calculated with masses determined on an external balance.
+Asphalt binder content shall be calculated with masses determined on an external balance.
 This applies to all test samples as well as calibration samples. - 4.
-Nominal Maximum size shall be determined by the Job Mix Design target value gradation. - 5.
-Determine M_f approximately 30 minutes after removing from oven.
-M_f shall be determined no later then 3 hours after removal from oven. - 6.
-Oil content reported to 0.1%.
+Nominal Maximum size shall be determined by the Job Mix Formula target value gradation. - 5.
+Determine $M_f$ approximately 30 minutes after removing from oven. $M_f$ shall be determined no later than 3 hours after removal from oven. - 6.
+Corrected asphalt binder content reported to 0.1%. - 7.
+Use of the printed ticket is optional.